 “The title of this memoir says it all.
 A young Jewish boy growing up in Munich in the 1930s, Feuchtwanger writes about living across the street from Hitler, the future mass murderer he could see through his window.”
 New York Times Book Reviews, New and Noteworthy

 The International Feuchtwanger Society Conference 2017, with the title ‘France as Host Country to German-speaking (in particular German-Jewish and Austrian-Jewish) Émigrés between 1933 and 1940: Forms and Media of Public Memory Culture,’ will be held in Paris from October 12th -14th 2017.
 An advance copy of my paper for this conference, entitled ‘Die Geschwister Oppermann: A German Jewish Family in Extremis,’ is available here.

-And Ian Wallace, IFS president and emeritus professor of German at the University of Bath, writing for the Forgotten Gems section of the website New Books in German, admires Die Jüdin von Toledo for its portrayal of the mindset behind holy war (a matter of great concern today).
+And Ian Wallace, Emeritus Professor of German at the University of Bath and President of the International Feuchtwanger Society, writing for the Forgotten Gems section of the website New Books in German, admires Die Jüdin von Toledo for its portrayal of the mindset behind holy war (a matter of great concern today).

 With Edgar at the Bibliothek der verbrannten und verbannten Bücher at Munich’s new NS-Dokumentationszentrum.
 Oskar Maria Graf famously commented that he wished the Nazis had burned his books in 1933; a year later they were in fact banned.
 The yellow edition of Jud Süss appears to be the 1931 Th.
 Knaur Nachf.
 Verlag (Berlin) edition.
 The total print run in German up until 1933 was 200,000; in other European languages (English, French and a dozen others), Yiddish and Hebrew it was 638,000.